Solskjaer confirms Fosu-Mensah set for Man Utd exit | Goal.com

 Odion Ighalo is also likely to follow them through the exit door.
 The striker's loan deal expires at the end of the month and will not be renewed.

-The only incoming so far has been the arrival of teenage winger Amad Diallo, who put the finishing touches to his transfer from Atalanta earlier this week
+The only incoming so far has been the arrival of teenage winger Amad Diallo, who put the finishing touches on his transfer from Atalanta earlier this week

 The deal for the 18-year-old could cost the Red Devils up to £37 million ($50m).